-Writing a Questionnaire: Tips on How to Provide an Effective Questionnaire
+Writing an Effective Questionnaire

 Writing a questionnaire relates to the process of composing a set of questions and further distributing it among a group of respondents.
 The core purpose of conducting a questionnaire is to generate statistics relating to a certain topic.
-When writing a questionnaire, it is essential to adhere to the following sample:

 When formulating a title, make sure it is clear and sufficiently detailed for the target respondents to understand what they will be questioned about.
 Moreover, the title should be catchy in order to attract attention of the audience because, as a rule, many people are hesitant about what they are asked about in questionnaires.
 The title should be preferably formulated in such a way that it should make the respondents enthusiastic and interested in answering the questions.